CalvinHartwell/canonical-kubernetes-rancher/README.md

 ### Removing Rancher

 If you wish to remove rancher from the cluster, we can do it using kubectl.
-These commands are useful if you want to re-test a deployment of Rancher:
+Deleting constructs in Kubernetes is as simple as creating them:

 ```
+  # If you used the nodeport example change the yaml filename if you used the ingress example.
+  kubectl delete -f cdk-rancher-nodeport.yaml
 ```

 ## Using Rancher